klimentdavid/coffeemachine/README.md

 # coffeemachine
-Coffee machine that serves you hot drinks
+A coffee machine that serves you hot drinks